Eugénie Éboué-Tell: Origins, studies, resistance

 She is the daughter of Hypollite Herménégilde Tell, director of the Cayenne penal colony.
 She completed part of her studies at the high school for young girls in Montauban (Tarn-et-Garonne) and obtained the certificate of pedagogical aptitude1.
-She returned to Guyana in 1911 and became a teacher2, in Saint-Laurent-du-Maroni.
+She returned to Guyana in 1911 and became a teacher, in Saint-Laurent-du-Maroni.

 She married Félix Éboué on June 14, 1922, and in 1923 left to live with him in Oubangui-Chari, the current Central African Republic, where they remained until 1931.
 Thanks to her musical knowledge, she helped him to decipher the drummed and whistled language of the Banda and Mandja populations.
 The couple have four children (Henri, Robert, Ginette and Charles).
 She then follows her husband throughout his career, in Martinique (1932-1934) in Sudan (1934-1936), in Guadeloupe (1936-1938) then in Chad, where he was appointed governor in 1938 by the Colonial Minister Georges Mandel.
 After hearing the appeal of June 18, Félix Éboué rallied to General de Gaulle on August 26, 1940, against the decision of his superior, Pierre Boisson, Governor General of French Equatorial Africa.
 Free France then appointed him to replace the latter, as of November 12, 1942.
 For her part, Eugenie Tell enlisted in the Free French Forces for Women and became a nurse at the military hospital in Brazzaville; for this, in 1944 she obtained the Croix de Guerre and the médaille de la Résistance française.
 In 1940, however, his involvement in the Resistance earned him a death sentence in absentia, pronounced by the Vichy government.

 Félix Éboué died on May 17, 1944, in Cairo (Egypt).